THE CDJP STORY:...

 out a "rent-to-own" setup, which helped me start building my equipment inventory.
 Better than that however, was the experience and guidance they gave me with sound production, live performances,

-I moved to Charlotte in 2003 and DJ'd all over downtown at places like Grand Central, Dixie's Tavern, Have A Nice Day Cafe and others that aren't even around anymore.
-We'd have lines down to the corner of Trade & Tryon at Grand Central (which is now NEWK's cafe across from the Bank of America corporate building).
+I moved to Charlotte in 2003 and DJ'd all over downtown at places like Grand Central, Dixie's Tavern, Have A Nice Day Cafe, and others that aren't even around anymore.
+We'd have lines down to the corner of Trade & Tryon at Grand Central.
 My wedding & event business was growing rapidly, as it had gone from friends...to friends of friends...to companies and more.
 In 2006, I decided to form my 1st DJ business.
 It was a TERRIBLE name.
 It hurts to just say it.
 It was T-Time Entertainment.
 Yeah, I know.
 Bad.
 I had this dream that I was going to combine my passions for golf and music.
 Teach golf to men and women in the wedding party who were going to play golf on Friday...then DJ on Saturday.
 So it was a play on golf's "tee-time" and the formal "tea-time."
 Yeah.
 I don't know how I even got business with that name.
 The logo was even worse.
 But I did, and it continued to grow.

 So as you can see, music and DJ'ing has been, and will always be, a passion of mine.
 It can enhance or transform the mood of yourself, your friends and your event.
 I enjoy so many different genres of music and always love to learn of new artists and songs.
-More than that, I still LOVE weddings and events.
+More than that, after doing a few thousand weddings and events myself, I still LOVE absolutely love them.
 I love meeting new people, building relationships and helping people put together weddings and events that make them smile.

-Myself and my team cater to you, but we have experience from thousands of events to pull from to help with any questions you have.
+Myself and my team cater to you, but also have a few thousand events and over 250 years of combined experience to pull from.
+That gives us considerable experience to help answer your questions.
 We're able to give you more ideas, convey how things really could play out, identify potential unwanted situations, think on our feet, and overall make it memorable, fun and easy.
-Our favorite (hyphenated) word is "stress-free."
+We want this to be as "stress-free" as possible from our end, and we want to help you create moments that live on for years.
 Thank you again for considering us for your wedding or event.
 We'd love to get to know you better and help execute your perfect vision!